What Is Seborrheic Dermatitis?

 It doesn't come from an allergy or being unclean.

 Newborns and adults aged 30-60 are more likely to get seborrheic dermatitis.
 It's more common in men than women and in people with oily skin.
-These medical conditions will also raise your risk:
+These medical conditions can also raise your risk:

 Dandruff and cradle cap are common names for seborrheic dermatitis.
 Babies 3 months and younger often get cradle cap: crusty yellow or brown scales on their scalp.
 It usually goes away before they're a year old, although it can come back when they reach puberty.